 Aside from short shelf life, the tiny pale green seeds cannot dry well or withstand cool temperatures.
 So, it’s not an efficient approach.

-You can propagate it in normal water, as it’s very hydroponic, or you can also propagate it on wet soil.
+You can propagate it in normal water, or you can also propagate it on wet soil.

 The key is to cut the stem, which has a node, and new roots start appearing within a week from the node.